bolt-labs-repos/api-library/README.md

 </div>

 ## Description
 This lightweight library was designed specifically for the development of a UI-focused resource.
-Throughout the process, We realized the need to repeatedly create boilerplate code to effectively communicate with the backend of my resource.
+Throughout the process, We realized the need to repeatedly create boilerplate code to effectively communicate with the backend of our resources.
 In my search for a streamlined solution, I conceptualized a drag-and-drop library that places a strong emphasis on simplicity and a straightforward data structure.

 ## Join US